 Holding Hearings in Times of COVID-19 - “The Vienna Protocol – A Practical Checklist for Remote Hearings”

-In-person hearings can now take place again at the premises of VIAC (as of 30 May 2020).
+In-person hearings can not take place at the premises of VIAC at the moment (as of 2 November 2020).

 The newly released “The Vienna Protocol – A Practical Checklist for Remote Hearings” that may be used for arbitration proceedings administered by any institution provide useful guidance for parties, counsel and arbitrators when holding hearings in times of COVID-19:

 - The Vienna Protocol - A Practical Checklist for Remote Hearings